EchoesHastur/EchoesHastur.github.io/_posts/2019-03-29-Install-TensorFlow-GPU-by-Anaconda(conda install tensorflow-gpu).md

 ## Create new environment by conda

 If you are unwilling to create conda environment (maybe because of lazy), you can skip this section.
-However, I strongly reconmend you to create this **for the convience in the future**.
+However, I strongly reconmend you to create this **for the convience in the future**.3

 Run the command below:
 ```bash